Stephen Yablo

-Biography
+Life and career

 He was born in Toronto, on 30 September 1957, to a Polish father Saul Yablo and Romanian-Canadian mother Gloria Yablo (née Herman), both Jewish.
 He is married to fellow MIT philosopher Sally Haslanger.

 His Ph.D. is from University of California, Berkeley, where he worked with Donald Davidson and George Myro.
 In 2012, he was elected a Fellow of the American Academy of Arts and Sciences.

 Philosophical work

-In 1993, he published a short paper showing that a liar-like paradox can be generated without self-reference.
-He has published a number of influential papers in philosophy of mind, philosophy of language, and metaphysics, and gave the John Locke Lectures at Oxford in 2012, which formed the basis for his book Aboutness, which one reviewer described as "an important and far-reaching book that philosophers will be discussing for a long time."
+Yablo has published a number of influential papers in philosophy of mind, philosophy of language, and metaphysics, and gave the John Locke Lectures at Oxford in 2012, which formed the basis for his book Aboutness, which one reviewer described as "an important and far-reaching book that philosophers will be discussing for a long time."

+Yablo's paradox

+In papers published in 1985 and 1993, Yablo showed how to create a paradox similar to the liar paradox, but without self-reference.
+Unlike the liar paradox, which uses a single sentence, Yablo's paradox uses an infinite list of sentences, each referring to sentences occurring later in the list.
+Analysis of the list shows that there is no consistent way to assign truth values to any of its members.
+Since everything on the list refers only to later sentences, Yablo claims that his paradox is "not in any way circular".
+However, Graham Priest disputes this.

+Statement

+Consider the following infinite set of sentences: